 |The refinance will require the asset to transfer to a new security trustee||POA|

-Section 67A(1)(a)(ii) of the Superannuation Industry (Supervision) Act 1993 (Cth) allows for the refinance of a limited recourse borrowing arrangement loan.
-The DBA loan refinance package provides the necessary documents to refinance such a loan.
-It includes:
+Section 67A(1)(a)(ii) of the Superannuation Industry (Supervision) Act 1993 (Cth) allows for the refinancing of a limited recourse borrowing arrangement loan subject to strict criteria being complied with.
+The DBA loan refinance document suite provides the necessary documents to refinance such a loan.

 - Loan agreement

 Please note that mortgage, charge or security documents are not included in the document suite.
 These are usually prepared by the lawyer handling the client’s property work.
 We can provide a referral, if needed.